Avinash9414/Tempo-Documentation/README.md

    docker-compose up -d
    ```

-5. **Open Grafana in your browser at http://localhost:3000 and login with the following credentials**:
+5. **Open Grafana in your browser on port 3000 and login with the following credentials**:

     - Username: `admin`
     - Password: `admin`